The Accountancy Licensing Library

 Initial License

-Initial Certificate/Permit to Practice.
-Applicants may apply for a certificate and/or a permit to practice.
-A certificate indicates that the licensee has met the minimum education and experience requirements.
-To practice public accounting in Hawaii as a CPA, the licensee must obtain a certificate and a permit to practice.
-Applicants who have passed the Uniform CPA Examination for the state of Hawaii or another jurisdiction and are not licensed to practice public accounting in any jurisdiction may apply for an initial certificate in Hawaii.
-Applicants who hold a current certificate and have completed the required CPE hours may apply for a permit to practice.
+Initial License/Permit to Practice.
+Applicants may apply for a License and/or a Permit to Practice.
+A License indicates that the licensee has met the minimum education and experience requirements.
+Applicants who have passed the Uniform CPA Examination for the state of Hawaii or another jurisdiction and are not licensed to practice public accounting in any jurisdiction may apply for an Initial License in Hawaii.
+Applicants who hold a current License and have completed the required CPE hours may apply for a Permit to Practice.

 Click Initial Licensure in the menu bar at the top of this page for additional information.